-Changyou's business will suffer if it is unable to develop successful high-quality games, for mobile devices, successfully monetize mobile games Changyou develops or acquires and maintain for a reasonable period the popularity and revenue levels of any mobile games that are successful.
+Changyou's business will suffer if it is unable to develop successful high-quality games for mobile devices, expand its game portfolio with a variety of genres that are appealing to game players, monetize mobile games that Changyou develops, or acquire and maintain for a reasonable period the popularity and revenue levels of any of Changyou's mobile games that are successful.

 Developing high-quality games for mobile devices is an important component of Changyou's online game strategy.
 China's mobile games market recently has been dominated by a small number of high quality games, which collectively generate a substantial majority of the total revenues and profits of all mobile games in the market.
 Changyou has devoted and Changyou expects to continue to devote substantial resources to the development of its mobile games, focusing on those that Changyou believes have the potential to become high-quality games.
-We cannot guarantee that Changyou will be able to develop high-quality games that appeal to players or, even if Changyou is able to develop high-quality games that are long enough to generate an acceptable level of revenues, as mobile games tend to have relatively shorter lifespans than PC games.
-In addition, Changyou may encounter difficulty in integrating features on games developed for mobile devices that a sufficient number of players will pay for, or in otherwise sufficiently monetizing mobile games.
-If Changyou is unable to develop successful high-quality games, or implement successful monetization strategies for its mobile games in general, its ability to grow revenue and its financial performance will be negatively affected.
+Despite the early success of Changyou' mobile game Legacy TLBB, we cannot guarantee that Changyou will be able to develop additional high-quality games that appeal to players or, even if Changyou is able to develop high-quality games that are successful, that such games will have lifespans that are long enough to generate an acceptable level of revenues, as mobile games tend to have relatively shorter lifespans than PC games.
+In addition, Changyou may encounter difficulty in integrating features into games developed for mobile devices that a sufficient number of players will pay for, or in otherwise sufficiently monetizing mobile games.
+As the mobile-device market in China is saturated or near saturation, mobile-game developers and operators have increasingly devoted substantial resources to the expansion of their mobile-game portfolios with a variety of genres, such as MMORPGs, multiplayer online battle arena ("MOBA") games, or first person shooter ("FPS") games, that are appealing in the mobile game market, in order to acquire and retain game players and maintain or increase revenues from the games.
+However, Changyou has not been successful in the development of mobile games other than those in the MMORPG genre.
+If Changyou is unable to develop successful high-quality games and expand its game portfolio with games in a variety of genres that are in line with market trends, or implement successful monetization strategies for its mobile games in general, its ability to maintain